-If you have a direct or indirect interest in any proposed transaction or arrangement, you must declare the nature and extent of that interest before the transaction or arrangement is entered into.
+If Decision Makers have a direct or indirect interest in any proposed transaction or arrangement, they must declare the nature and extent of that interest before the transaction or arrangement is entered into.

-If you have a direct or indirect interest in a transaction or arrangement that has already been entered into by the Trust but you have not declared that interest, you must declare the nature and extent of that interest as soon as is reasonably practicable.
+If Decision Makers have a direct or indirect interest in a transaction or arrangement that has already been entered into by the Trust but they have not declared that interest, they must declare the nature and extent of that interest as soon as is reasonably practicable.

-If a declaration made under either of the previous two paragraphs proves to be or becomes inaccurate or incomplete, you must make a further declaration giving correct information about the nature and extent of your interest.
+If a declaration made under either of the previous two paragraphs proves to be or becomes inaccurate or incomplete, Decision Makers must make a further declaration giving correct information about the nature and extent of their interest.

-A declaration made under any of the previous three paragraphs must be made either at a meeting of the Trustees or by sending written notice to the other Trustees and/or Governance Professional.
+A declaration made under any of the previous three paragraphs must be made either at a meeting of the Trustees, committee or local school committee or by sending written notice to the other Trustees/local school committee members and/or Governance Professional.